astravant/digital-garden-jekyll/_notes/hip-hop-philosophy.md

 > “Remember one thing Through every dark night, there’s a bright day after that.
 So no matter how hard it get, stick your chest out.
 Keep your head up, and handle it.” – Tupac

-> Why do we try so hard to fit in, when we were born to stand out?” – Machine Gun Kelly

 > “If I woke up tomorrow and didn’t have a dolla, as long as I have my heart, I can get it all over.” – Wale

 > “Life without dreaming is a life without meaning.” – Wale